surfacesyntacticud/website/content/guidelines/u/ExtPos/_index.md

 See [Idioms and titles](./extpos/idioms_titles) page for examples of idioms and titles annotations.

-The usage of `ExtPos` was also generalized to cases of single token which are given a `upos`  but they are used in the syntactic structure with another role.
+The usage of `ExtPos` was also generalized to cases of single tokens which are given a `upos`  but they are used in the syntactic structure with another role.

 ## Examples of single tokens with an ExtPos